© www.utopianature.com 2006-2008

 Mourning Dove - common resident; TC;UP;U;N

-Inca Dove - uncommon resident; TC;UP;U;LM;N
+Inca Dove - uncommon and local resident; TC;UP;U;LM;N

 Common Ground-Dove - uncommon resident; TC;U;N